antrix.dev

 Create a GitHub account

-Go to github.comand sign up.
+Go to github.com and sign up.
 The free tier is all you need — it includes unlimited public and private repos, GitHub Issues, Projects, and Actions.
 Use your professional email.
 Choose a username you'd put on a resume — it's your developer identity and shows up in every project URL, commit, and contribution.

 2